BroadwellConsultingInc/SerialWombatArdLib/src/index.md

 https://www.youtube.com/embed/UZOnq2FdrvU

+A video is available for Getting Started with the Serial Wombat 18AB using I2C or UART:

+\htmlonly
+<iframe width="560" height="315" src="https://www.youtube.com/embed/mYTGZtJX6po" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+\endhtmlonly

 Overview
 ==============
-This library is designed for use with the Arduio platform.
+This library is designed for use with the Arduio platform, but the class and interface descriptions also apply to the Python and C# libraries.
 The SerialWombatChip class is the basis for all sketches.
 Include SerialWombat.h to access all Serial Wombat classes.